milonmaze/privacy-terms-observatory/privacy.microsoft.com/en-us/privacystatement.md

 Skip to main content
 Microsoft Privacy Statement
-Last Updated: July 2023 What's new?
+Last Updated: August 2023 What's new?
 Expand All
 Print